-17.4.1 an application to convert a confirmed master candidature to a doctoral candidature.
+17.4.1 an application to convert a confirmed master candidature to an unconfirmed doctoral candidature.
 The period completed as a master candidate will be deducted from the candidature duration for the purpose of determining the minimum and maximum length of the doctoral candidature.

 17.4.2 an application to convert a doctoral candidature to a candidature in a research master program.
 The period completed as a doctoral candidate will be deducted from the candidature duration for the purpose of determining the minimum and maximum length of the master candidature.

 18. Change of research topic and or thesis title